Ask Celes: How Can I Be More Street Smart?

 Here’s a simple guide to train your gut:

 - Learn about people’s temperaments and personas.
 When you know how people think and feel, you will naturally know what to do and how to best work with them.
 Regular interactions and spending more time with said people will help.
-Read: Art of Conversing: Do You Meet these 10 Rules of a Great Conversationalist?
+Read: 10 Rules of a Great Conversationalist

 - Get different perspectives.
 Having access to more people’s thoughts will give you a better idea of how people think and what’s going on out there.
 Don’t just keep to yourself; ask people for advice and opinions.
 Increase your points of reference by tapping into people’s knowledge.